louisfghbvc/Leetcode/README.md

 │      1438.
 [Like And Useful] Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit.cpp │      1456.
 Maximum Number of Vowels in a Substring of Given Length.cpp │      1461.
-[Like] Check If a String Contains All Binary Codes of Size K.cpp │      239.
+[Like] Check If a String Contains All Binary Codes of Size K.cpp │      1493.
+[Like] Longest Subarray of 1's After Deleting One Element.cpp │      1499.
+[Like And UseFul] Max Value of Equation.cpp │      239.
 [Like and Useful]Sliding Window Maximum.cpp │      438.
 [Like] Find All Anagrams in a String.cpp
 │      567.
 [Like] Permutation in String.cpp